Rock County Sheriff's Office investigating shooting

 Deputies have determined that the person who jumped into the Tahoe had a gunshot wound to his upper left leg.

-The victim is described as a white male, possibly in his mid-30s with a five-o'clock shadow.
-He was wearing a gray-colored jacked.
+The victim is described as a white male, possibly in his mid-30s with a 5 o’clock shadow.
+He was wearing a gray-colored jacket.

-Deputies found six spent shell casings iin the area of the 3000 block of Highway 51.
+Deputies found six spent shell casings in the area of the 3000 block of Highway 51.
 The Rock County Sheriff’s Office Patrol and Detective Bureau are still investigating.